 We travel by float plane for the scenic 30-minute flight to Admiralty or Chichagof Island.
 Flights are operated by Alaska Seaplanes, the premiere commuter airline of Southeast Alaska.
 Your pilot and guide will be on hand to assist you out onto the plane’s float and onto the beach.

 Once ashore, bears can be seen at any time, although usually we will walk several hundred yards along the shore to the best viewing areas to see bears foraging or chasing salmon.
 Your guide carries bear deterrent and will instruct you in appropriate protocol.
+The bears we see are coastal brown bears (Ursus arctos).
+They are the same species as the grizzly bear, though in coastal areas these bears grow much larger due to the abundance of wild salmon and other food.

 If conditions at Pack Creek are right, your guide may suggest a two-mile trail through the forest to the upper creek.
 When we’re viewing bears, we often sit on a log or the ground to keep a low profile.
 Lunch is always eaten onshore near the plane drop-off beach and all food must be stored by the guide.
 Bathroom breaks are outside and your guide carries all needed supplies.